Install on Linux

 SELFSIGNEDCERT

-is only required in cases where you wish to terminate TLS at a Load Balancer or gateway, but still encrypt the traffic between the Load Balancer and the GRAX app.
+is only required in cases where you wish to terminate TLS at a Load Balancer or gateway, but still encrypt the traffic between the Load Balancer and the GRAX Application.
 This is not required if you are using custom certificates installed on the machine.

 If your disk configuration dictates that GRAX cache data in a location other than your OS-default TMPDIR